fnaumenko/isChIP/README.md

   --fg-level <float>    in test mode the number of selected fragments within the features, in percent;
                         in control mode the number of selected fragments, in percent [100] -n|--cells <long>     number of cells [1]
-  -c|--chr <chars>      generate output for the specified chromosome only --bg-all <OFF|ON>     turn on/off generation background for all chromosomes.
+  -c|--chr <name>       generate output for the specified chromosome only --bg-all <OFF|ON>     turn on/off generation background for all chromosomes.
 For the test mode only [ON] --bind-len <int>      minimum binding length.
 For the test mode only [1] --flat-len <int>      boundary flattening length.
 For the test mode only [0]